 Home working wardrobe

-Clothes matter, as I’ve discussed on previous posts What to wear and It’s not frivolous to be interested in fashion.
 Yesterday on Twitter I was bemoaning that crushing moment of trying on mail order clothes and realising that what looked terrific on the model looks downright awful on me.
-And the subject came up again this morning in Shaa Wasmund‘s blog.

 I’ve been struggling to find what I called ‘the right balance between looking convincing and not looking corporate’ when I attend events in my capacity of working from home advocate.
 For me one of the many pleasures of home working is not needing those boring office suits any more and I’d like to convey this more relaxed approach to work and life.